 Judges papers are an invaluable primary source of information on judicial biography, court history, and legal history.
 They provide unique and otherwise unavailable insight into the working process and deliberations of the judge, the judicial process, the history of the court, and the life of the judge.
 Judges' papers preserved for history are a veritable gold mine for legal scholars, biographers, and the general public.

 Judges' papers, including the chambers papers, are the personal property of the judge, so unless a judge (or the surviving family) donates them to an archival repository, they could be lost to historians forever.

 Preserving Privacy and Confidentiality

-The judge may choose to impose restrictions of any kind on the entire collection or on portions of the collection.
+In the deed of gift transferring the papers to an archival repository, the judge may choose to impose restrictions of any kind on the entire collection or on portions of the collection.
 For example, access may be restricted for a specified number of years, until the judge is deceased, until a certain amount of time following death, or even until any judges who served with the author of the collection (or worked on a specific case) are deceased.
 Of most importance is that the papers be preserved in an archival institution and opened when acceptable to the donor.

 Managing in Chambers